EnricoZanetti/wesvd/README.md

 ## Acknowledgments

-This project was inspired by Natural Language Processing with Deep Learning course provided by Stanford University TODO:INSERT LINK and aims to provide an easy-to-use framework for creating and visualizing custom word embeddings.
+This project was inspired by [Natural Language Processing with Deep Learning](https://online.stanford.edu/courses/xcs224n-natural-language-processing-deep-learning) course provided by Stanford University and aims to provide an easy-to-use framework for creating and visualizing custom word embeddings.